UF-ACE/ACE_Website/README.md

 The codebase is organized into three separate areas: the root directory, and the client and server subdirectories.

 ## root
-This location contains files pertaining to the site's backend (a Node project).
+This location contains some files pertaining to the site's backend (a Node project).
 Important files are as follows:

 `.env_sample`: contains an outline of back-end environment variables.
 This structure should be copied to a `.env` file prior to backend development.

 `index.js`: the entry point of the Node project.
 Handles connecting to our database, establishing routes, and serving static pages.

 `package.json`: contains backend dependencies and execution scripts.
 Note that `npm run dev` can be used for creating a production build from the React app contained in `/client`, and subsequently running that build from the backend.
+The site will then be accessible at [http://localhost:3000](http://localhost:3000).

 ## client
-This directory is home to the React app.
-It contains, in `./src`, the project's front-end source code.
+This directory is home to the React app that serves as the site's frontend.
+It contains, in `./src`, the frontend source code.
 This code is organized in a relatively straightforward manner.
 Noteworthy files include:

  `/src/api/index.js`: contains frontend functions that make use of backend routing (via Axios).